Yelp/venv-update/README.md

 Simply running `venv_update.py` will create a virtualenv named `virtualenv_run` in the current directory, using `requirements.txt` in the current directory.
 These are default values that can be overridden by providing arguments.
 Pass `--help` for more detail.

+## Features:

+ * All packages are built to wheels before installation.
+This means that if you're using a package that takes a bit to compile (`lxml`) or on a platform that doesn't have public-pypi wheel support (linux), you still get the speed advantages associated with wheels.
+ * Extraneous packages are uninstalled.
+This helps ensure that your dev environment isn't polluted by any previous state of your project.
+"Extraneous" packages are those that are neither directly required, nor required by any direct requirement.
+ * Caching: All downloads and wheels are cached (in `~/.pip/cache` and `~/.pip/wheelhouse`, respectively).
+You shouldn't have to wait for anything to download or build twice.
+ * Dependency conflict detection: stock pip will happily install two packages with conflicting requirements, with undefined behavior for the conflicted requirement.
+For now, venv-update gives the same result as pip, but at least throws you a yellow warning when such a situation arises.
+In future (once we fix our code base's issues) this will be an error.